3fon3fonov/exostriker/README.md

 * To load the GUI, on a bash shell type:

-$ exostriker (in case of pip3.8 install, see above)
+$ exostriker (in case of system-wide install, see above)

 * or just do:

-$ python3.11 exostriker_gui.py (inside of the git clone directory, see above)
+$ python3.11 -m exostriker (inside of the git clone directory, see above, and also README_for_installation.md)